IT

 If you don’t already know — SAP is one of the world’s leading producers of software for the management of business processes, developing solutions that facilitate effective data processing and information flow across organizations.

-Here’s a some impressive facts on SAP:
+Here’s are some impressive facts on SAP:

 SAP environments are critical to enterprise workloads, and it’s imperative that your company has a secure and efficient SAP landscape — especially when migrating to the cloud.